Kingston Jiu Jitsu is affiliated to the Mauricio Gomes Legacy Team.

 Alan is one of our most experienced grapplers and instructors, holding a black belt in Judo for over 20 years in addition to a black belt in Brazilian Jiu-Jitsu.
 Alan is currently a 2nd Dan black belt in Judo under the British Judo Association (BJA).
 Alan was promoted to black belt by Marc and Mauricio in December 2019.

 His unique perspective of both arts has enabled him to isolate the takedowns and stand up work that he feels is most relevant to BJJ practitioners.
-Alan regularly teaches our ‘Judo for BJJ’ sessions on Wednesday evenings.
+Alan regularly teaches our ‘Judo for BJJ’ sessions on Tuesday evenings as well many of our regular Jiu Jitsu classes.
 Alan is also available for one-to-one private lessons – contact us if you would like book one.

 Andreas came to Jiu Jitsu via training in Muay Thai and grappling in his early thirties in 2003.
 Due to work commitments, he took a break for a few years but returned to Jiu-Jitsu in 2015 in order to get in shape for his wedding.
 He hasn’t left us since, and apparently, you can teach an old dog new tricks as he won a Gold medal in the NAGA No-Gi competition, as well as Silver and Bronze medals in IBJFF, NAGA and the Surrey Open Gi.
 Andreas is our competition team captain and organises our extra pre-competition preparation classes.
 He was awarded his brown belt by Marc in July 2018.